Umaid Mahal – Personable and peaceful, featuring a lavish design and historical grace.

 - For Families: Some rooms are sold as ‘triples’, while others can easily accommodate families of 4.

 - Walking: The streets around the hotel are comparatively quiet, clean, and safe.
 The main road (only 100m from the hotel), along which are some limited facilities, is less attractive.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station, Jaipur Metro Station, is 1.9km away (7-minute drive), and is attached to the train station.
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station, Jaipur Metro Station, is 2 km away and is attached to the train station.